Aberdeen clients rush for the exit in rocky August

-LONDON Fund manager Aberdeen Asset Management said clients pulled 800 million pounds from its funds in the two months to the end of August as market volatility hit demand for its fixed income and alternative products.
+LONDON UK fund manager Aberdeen Asset Management (ADN.L) said clients pulled 800 million pounds from its funds in the two months to the end of August as market volatility hit demand for its fixed income and alternative products.

 Assets under management fell to 176.9 billion pounds at end-August, 4.8 percent lower than at June 30, as slumping stock markets hit performance of Aberdeen's core range of equity funds, the investment house said in a statement on Monday.